-The last one of the three main halls in the outer court, this is where the Emperor rested and changed clothes before departing for such important rites as selecting the Empress or Crown Prince.
+The Hall of Preserving Harmony is the last one of the three main halls in the outer court.
+This is where the Emperor rested and changed clothes before departing for such important rites as selecting the Empress or Crown Prince.

 During the Qing Dynasty the Emperors held grand banquets to entertain the nobles from minority ethnic groups such as the Mongolians on the first and fifteenth day of the first month of the lunar year.

 It is 16.
 07 meters long, 3.07 meters in width and 1.7 meters in thickness, and weighs about 200 tons.
 This huge rock was quarried from Fangshan District, around 70 kilometers southwest of Beijing.
 On the ramp, the nine dragons fly behind the floating clouds representing the unity of the great empire and the Emperor's divine power granted by the God.

 Out from the Hall of the Preserving Harmony, and go straight, you will see another gate, called Gate of Heavenly Purity(Qianqingmen).
 This is the main gateway to the inner living quarters.